Mental Health Facilities Boulder County, CO

 Mental Health Partners Wellness Education Center

-Mental Health Partners Wellness Education Center is a mental health treatment center in Boulder County, CO, located at 834 South Sherman Street, 80501 zip code area.
-Mental Health Partners Wellness Education Center provides telemedicine/telehealth and outpatient treatment.
-Mental Health Partners Wellness Education Center offers activity therapy, integrated dual diagnosis disorder treatment and group therapy to young adults, adults and seniors 65 or older.
-Mental Health Partners Wellness Education Center also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with serious mental illness.
-Additional services at Mental Health Partners Wellness Education Center consist of vocational rehabilitation services, case management and housing services.
+Mental Health Partners Wellness Education Center is one of mental health facilities in Boulder County, Colorado, located at 834 South Sherman Street, 80501 zip code.
+Mental Health Partners Wellness Education Center provides outpatient treatment and telemedicine/telehealth.
+Mental Health Partners Wellness Education Center provides psychotropic medication, behavior modification and group therapy to adults, seniors 65 or older and young adults.
+Mental Health Partners Wellness Education Center also supports people with serious mental illness, people with PTSD and clients referred from the court/judicial system.
+Additional services provided at Mental Health Partners Wellness Education Center include mentoring/peer support/consumer-run services, assertive community treatment and suicide prevention services.

 Shiloh House Longmont Campus